GetStream/stream-java/README.md

 compile 'io.getstream.client:stream-repo-apache:1.0.1'
 ```

-Instead, if you opted out for the *OkHttp* implementation please add it to your pom.xml
+Instead, if you opted for the *OkHttp* implementation please add it to your pom.xml

 ```xml
 <dependency>